orestis/pysmell/README.markdown

 To use PySmell omnicompletion from inside Vim, you have to have:

-1. Python support
+1. Python support in vim (`:echo has('python')`)
-2. The pysmell package in your PYTHONPATH (sometimes Vim is silly about this)
+2. The pysmell package in the PYTHONPATH that Vim uses: `python import pysmell` should work.
-3. Source pysmell/pysmell.vim
+3. Drop pysmell.vim in ~/.vim/plugins
 4. `:setlocal omnifunc=pysmell#Complete` Note: If you want to always use pysmell for python, do: `autocmd FileType python setlocal omnifunc=pysmell#Complete`
 5. [OPTIONAL] Select a matcher of your liking - look at pysmell.vim for